Commonwealth v. Morrow: Defense

 Walter Forward, counsel for the defendants, argued three main points.
 First, he argued, "every man has a right to affix his own prices to his own labors, and it was not a crime to have a uniform price for price they pleased for their work."
 Secondly he argued that the wage demands by the journeymen were reasonable and there were no proven charges of extortion.
-The third argument was the fact that journeymen wages, before the creation of such association, were too low and could not obtain fair price by any other means than the association."
+The third argument was that journeymen wages, before the creation of such association, were too low and could not obtain fair price by any other means than the association.
 Mr. Moreland, in his earlier testimony, admits to this fact as being true.

 Verdict

 The jury in this case agreed that the master shoemakers, the journeymen, and the public were endangered by the association of journeymen and returned a verdict of guilty of conspiracy, although the court fined the defendants only $1 each, plus prosecution costs.